Keyboard shortcuts

 • Modular arithmetic over arbitrary fields

-• Elliptic curve operations, including multi-scalar multiplication and ECDSA scalar multiplication.
+• Elliptic curve operations, including multi-scalar multiplication and ECDSA signature verification, including for the secp256k1 and secp256r1 curves

 • Rust Frontend: ISA extensions are directly accessible through a Rust frontend via intrinsic functions, providing a smooth developer experience.